JerryWestrick/KnowledgeEngineer_xxx/README.md

 # P.S.
-## The project is managed with JetBrains YouTrack, and Github
+## The project is managed with JetBrains YouTrack, and GitHub
 ### YouTrack Configuration
 - Place Configuration information here...
 ### GitHub Configuration